subquery/documentation/docs/academy/herocourse/module1.md

 }
 ```

-::: info Note
+::: tip Note
 If you renamed field1 something else, modify this query appropriately.
 :::